-The Diamond Awards committee and our partners—the Twin Cities chapter of the Baseball Writers' Association of America, the Minnesota Twins, and the University of Minnesota—thank you for your support.
+The Diamond Awards committee and our partners—the Twin Cities chapter of the Baseball Writers' Association of America, the Minnesota Twins, the University of Minnesota Medical School, and M Health Fairview—thank you for your support.
 With your help, our all-star team of world-renowned doctors and researchers will continue to advance research to strike out ALS (Lou Gehrig's disease), ataxia, multiple sclerosis, muscular dystrophy, and Parkinson's disease.

 Please take a moment to learn about each of these diseases.

 Amyotrophic lateral sclerosis (ALS) is a neurological disorder also known as Lou Gehrig’s disease, named after the star first-baseman who died of ALS in 1941.
 ALS paralyzes all muscles by gradually destroying nerve cells in the brain and spinal cord that control movement, but other brain functions remain intact.
 Consequently, tactile sensation, vision, hearing, memory, and cognition remain normal throughout the course of ALS.